Q: Hmmm, I've never heard of Forest Bathing, do we have to go swimming?

 Q: What is Forest Bathing?

-A: Forest Bathing is an evidence-based, therapeutic practice that connects people to their natural surroundings, using gentle, sensory-based 'invitations' (exercises).
-I sometimes call it mindfulness in the forest.
+A: Forest Bathing is an evidence-based, transformative, therapeutic practice that connects people to their natural surroundings, using gentle, sensory-based 'invitations' (exercises).
+I sometimes call it sensory mindfulness.
 You'll spend 2-3 hours with a small group of like-minded people, being guided through a series of meditations and mindfulness exercises, moving very slowly, focusing on the present moment and in silence except for the group reflection (optional) in the sharing circles.
 As you relax deeply you will connect to nature in a new way, leaving you feeling refreshed and rejuvenated.
 It is possible to do some of the solo invitations by yourself after you know how, so I aim to teach you those techniques.
 However many participants find it much easier to relax into the experience on the group session, and they enjoy the social(ly distanced) interaction.

 Q: Can I come along if I have health or mobility issues?

 A: Probably.
-The walk into the area of the woods that you'll spend your time in is no longer than 10 mins and it's done at regular walking pace.
+The walk into the area of the woods that you'll spend your time in is no longer than 10 mins and it's done at a regular walking pace.
 Once you're in the forest, if it's uncomfortable for you to stand for longer than 15 mins there are numerous opportunities to sit or lie down, and when moving you don't cover much ground at all, and you always walk very slowly.
 If you use a walking aid and that sounds doable to you, please do come along.
 The second half of the session can be adapted to suit personal mobility requirements.
 If you suffer from hay fever or asthma then it might be worth checking out the venue beforehand to see how you feel.
 Contact me with any questions regarding health and mobility.
-Note: Queen Elizabeth Country Park does not suit those with health and mobility issues as the site is on a slope and it's quite a long walk in to the woods.
+Note: Queen Elizabeth Country Park does not suit those with health and mobility issues as the site is on a slope and it's quite a long walk into the woods.

 Q: Are there toilets available?